-Running promotions and sales in your business is one of the most popular – and arguably, one of the most effective ways to promote your business and increase sales.
-Nonetheless, there can be times when running sales can kill and potentially end your business for good.
+Running promotions and sales for your business is one of the most popular and effective ways to promote your business and increase sales.
+Nonetheless, there can be times when running a sale could harm your business.

-In this post, we are going to discuss the good and bad behind offering discounts, how they help your business, and how often you should offer discounts on your membership business.
+In this post, we'll discuss the good and bad behind offering discounts, how they help your business, and how often you should offer discounts for your memberships.

 Types of Promotions

-When it comes to running promotions in your subscription-based business, there are a number of ways you can go about offering discounts:
+When it comes to running promotions in your subscription-based business, there are a number of ways you can go about it:

-- Free Shipping Discounts – Waive shipping fees for all products in your online store, or products in your cart that total to be a specific price.
+- Free Shipping Discounts.
+Waive shipping fees for all products in your online store or when a cart totals up to a certain price.

-- Buy One, Get One Free – Offer free content or products to customers in your online business upon the purchase of another item or membership on your membership website.
+- Buy One, Get One Free.
+Offer free content or products to customers upon the purchase of another item or membership on your membership website.

-- Next Purchase Discount – Offer a discount on a customer's next membership renewal or item purchase after shopping with your online business one time.
+- Next-Purchase Discount.
+Offer a discount on a customer's next membership renewal or item purchase after they've made a one-time purchased from your business.

-- Loyalty Discounts – If a customer has been a member or purchased products from you for a certain amount of time or a specified number of times, they are offered a discount or freebie.
+- Loyalty Discounts.
+If a customer has been a member or purchased products from you for a certain amount of time or a specified number of times, offer a discount or freebie.

 Running Sales in Your Membership Business: The Good

-Offering discounts in your subscription business can have many benefits, including:
+Offering discounts for your subscription business can have many benefits.

 - It increases the potential for more sales and revenue.
-Running a deal for your membership program has the opinion to entice more people to join your membership, which can equal out to be more customers for you in the long run!
+Running a deal for your membership program can entice more people to join, which can equal more customers for you in the long run!

 - It's a reliable way to promote your business to more people.
-Everyone loves a good sale, and people are actively looking for a good discount.
+Everyone loves a good sale, and people are actively looking for discounts.
 If you can create a great sale that will attract your current and potential customers, they'll be more likely to share and tell their friends about it.
 It's the gift that keeps giving!